-Blended Finance: transforming the way public and private investors work together
+Blended Finance: Transforming the way public and private investors work together

 Sarah Gordon is a Visiting Professor in Practice at the London School of Economics’ Grantham Research Institute on climate and the environment.
 For her recent research on this topic, please click here.